backstage/mkdocs-techdocs-core/README.md

   - techdocs-core
 ```

-(Optional) To use material them search to generate the `search/search_index.json` (responsible for the search functionality in the TechDocs reader), you need to add the following configuration to your `mkdocs.yml`:
+(Optional) To use material theme search to generate the `search/search_index.json` (responsible for the search functionality in the TechDocs reader), you need to add the following configuration to your `mkdocs.yml`:

 ```yaml
 plugins: